 [audio clip of several TED talks on why you need a personal brand]

 It is a way to achieve professional autonomy by proving your worth as an expert in something.
-Your personal brand will show hiring authorities, potential clients and industry professionals what you have to offer.
-It brings a sense of confidence, credibility and shows both your technical and cultural skills.
+Your personal brand will show hiring authorities, potential clients and industry professionals your confidence, credibility and your technical and cultural skills.

 Now, you might be wondering what the term “personal brand” really means.
-A personal brand means defining your professional qualities in a meaningful and memorable way.
+A personal brand defines your professional qualities in a meaningful and memorable way.
 This includes things like a personal website that introduces yourself and links to your work, carefully crafted LinkedIn and social media profiles, business cards and a professional blog.
 Oh and, let’s make sure those are all visually coordinated.

 A personal brand is everything you look for in a credible and exciting modern company, but for YOU in your professional life.